-Formally the IMU/ICI Tax, the TASI local council tax is a tax due twice a year.
+Formally the IMU/ICI Tax, the TASI local council tax is due twice a year.
 You will never receive a bill for this tax.
 It’s simply your responsibility as an Italian home owner to go to the post office to pay it.

-You will certainly need internet in your new property!
+You will certainly need internet access in your new property!
 Grab an internet dongle or key if your place is not in an area connected to ADSL.
 Plug it into the USB port of your laptop for a 4G connection.
 The fee is around €30 per month.

 Nowadays internet is mandatory to have in any property.